Yasmineral/makers-journey/week1/Overview.md

 * At this stage, get in the habit of writing a test for every new bit of code, as painful or unituitive as it might seem.
 You are excercising your logical thinking brain.

 ---
-# Boris Bikes - weekly challange
+# Weekly challange - Boris Bikes

 **User Stories to Domain Model**